realA10001986/Flux-Capacitor/README.md

 ## The Config Portal

-The "Config Portal" is the TCD's configuration web site.
+The "Config Portal" is the FC's configuration web site.

 It can be accessed as follows: